MarcialRosales/rabbitmq-ldap-integration/rabbitmq-4-pcf.md

 # Configure LDAP

 There are various ways to configure RabbitMQ for authentication and authorization against LDAP.
-The below steps represents the only authentication against LDAP and then fallback to internal database.
+The below steps represents 'only authentication' against LDAP and fallback to internal database.

 ## 1. Prepare LDAP configurations